CYF2000127/ChemEagle/README.md

 ```

 ### Benchmarking
-Benchmark datasets, predictions, and ground truth can be found in our [Huggingface Repo](https://huggingface.co/datasets/CYF200127/ChemEagle/tree/main)
+All benchmark datasets and ground truth can be found in our [Huggingface Repo](https://huggingface.co/datasets/CYF200127/ChemEagle/tree/main)

 ## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://app.chemeagle.net/)